NeuroBio/Ballast-Visual-Novel-Engine/README.md

 	- unlocking Achievements
 	- unlocking chapters
 	- returns data for UI to display (UI concerns NOT covered in this repo)
+		- text + char name for dialog
+		- characters to add, move, remove, or change sprite
+		- save data actions like unlock chapter, unlock achievement. ect
+			- the engine handles saving, but this allows for e.g. displaying an achievement unlocked banner
 - completing a scene
 	- blocks completion if current beat is not of type final beat
 	- completes a chapter if there is no queued scene OR queued scene or current chapter